rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-18-nov-2020.md

 [Brian], one of the RiB editors, has continued documenting his experiments with Rust-based smart contract platforms, this month publishing his [initial impressions of Substrate and Ink][substink].
-He hopes to continue bringing this kind of content to the RiB community.
+We hope to bring more of this kind of content to the RiB community in the future, and are considering whether RiB itself should be used for publishing original content in addition to the newsletter.

 [Brian]: https://github.com/brson
 [substink]: https://brson.github.io/2020/11/30/substrate-and-ink-part-1